espressif/esp-idf/docs/en/get-started/linux-setup-scratch.rst

 ******************************************
-Setup Linux Toolchain from Scratch (CMake)
+Setup Linux Toolchain from Scratch
 ******************************************

 :link_to_translation:`zh_CN:[中文]`

-.. include:: ../cmake-warning.rst

 The following instructions are alternative to downloading binary toolchain from Espressif website.
 To quickly setup the binary toolchain, instead of compiling it yourself, backup and proceed to section :doc:`linux-setup`.